-What Responsibilities Will I Have?:
+What Responsibilities Will I Have?

-- Prepare embryos for research purposes
+- Prepare and maintain embryos for research purposes

 - Set up filters and supplies used during the collection of embryos

-- Accurately grade embryos according to protocols
+- Accurately grade (classify embryos based on how they look) embryos according to protocols

 - Freeze embryos for storage in liquid nitrogen